-Elizabeth Henry Scholarship Fund
+2022 Elizabeth Henry Scholarship

-The Elizabeth Henry Scholarship will support graduate students working with communities in British Columbia that are addressing environmental health issues and promoting sustainability through cooperative community initiatives.
+The Elizabeth Henry Scholarship for Communities and Environmental Health supports graduate students working on research projects in partnership with one or more Indigenous and/or non-Indigenous British Columbia communities that are addressing air quality, environmental health issues and/or promoting environmental sustainability through cooperative initiatives.